Asthma Management App

 Process: Market Research / Competitive Analysis / Contextual Inquiry Interviews

 Being somebody who doesn’t have asthma herself, my first priority was gaining an understanding about the subject matter.
-I sought facts for the questions: What is asthma?
+I sought facts for various questions: What is asthma?
 What is the demographic like?
 How is the current market for asthma management apps?
-I was surprised to learn that despite asthma being a prevalent chronic disorder that’s increasing in numbers, the usage of management apps is consistently low.
-Consequently, a challenge moving forward would be to identify how Google Aria can differentiate from current solutions and encourage consistent usage.
+I was surprised to learn that despite asthma being a prevalent chronic disorder that’s increasing in numbers every year, the usage of current management apps has always been low.
+Consequently, a challenge moving forward would be to identify how Google Aria can differentiate from existing solutions and encourage consistent usage.

 To determine how Aria can compete against current asthma management solutions, I searched for direct and indirect competitors and then conducted online research about what they had to offer.
-This allowed me to compare strengths and weaknesses of various products, ranging from wearables to mobile apps.
+This allowed me to compare strengths and weaknesses of various products, ranging from wearable devices to mobile apps.
 The main takeaways from the competitive analysis was learning which features were expected from asthma management tools and why the products may have low usage.
 Each product’s strengths couldn’t outweigh its main weakness, which was either requiring users to have professional knowledge or lacking automation of data input.
-To differentiate from competitors, Aria must be a product that is accessible and has automated processes that make for a more intuitive, usable app.
+Therefore, Aria must be a product that is accessible to the everyday user and includes automated processes that make for a more intuitive and usable app.

 Contextual Inquiry Interviews.

 After gaining a general understanding about the subject matter, I needed to learn more about how people live with and manage asthma.
-To do so I conducted contextual inquiry interviews with 7 asthmatics about their experiences with asthma and managing asthma.
-By the end, I was able to learn about the role that asthma plays in people’s lives and who the target users of Google Aria could be.
+To do so I conducted contextual inquiry interviews with 7 asthmatics about their experiences living with asthma and managing asthma.
+By the end, I was able to better understand the role that asthma plays in people’s lives and who the target users of Google Aria are.